- Wednesday 9 November 2016, 16.00-17.15

 - School of Earth & Environment Seminar Rooms (8.119)

-- Speaker: Dr Gavin Killip (Senior Researcher, Environmental Change Institute, University of Oxford
+- Dr Gavin Killip (Senior Researcher, Environmental Change Institute, University of Oxford

 UK policy for household energy efficiency has historically been designed around individual measures (eg loft insulation, cavity wall insulation), which are minimally disruptive to install and which have relatively short payback periods.
 The potential for these ‘easy wins’ is not yet fully realised, but that potential not large enough to meet the scale of required technology changes implicit in ambitious climate change targets.
 A different approach is needed to move beyond the logic of ‘easy wins’ and individual measures.

 The sub-sector of construction which delivers repair, maintenance and improvement (RMI) services to households has the potential to drive significant shifts in energy consumption in our homes, based on its annual output and market presence, and confirmed by several case studies of innovative firms and projects.
 However, the market for energy retrofit work within RMI is relatively very small, and the RMI sector is highly fragmented, notoriously conservative, and bound up in complex supply chains.

 Can energy policy and industrial strategy be re-imagined to engage with this under-studied and apparently unpromising sector?
 How might innovation (of products, processes and practices) be fostered and diffused to create a service sector capable of delivering and maintaining a genuinely low-carbon housing stock?

 Gavin is an inter-disciplinary researcher interested in finding solutions for a more sustainable built environment.
 He takes a broad ‘socio-technical systems’ approach to investigating how technology and behaviour evolve and affect each other, with the ultimate goal of proposing positive change by understanding better the workings of complex systems.